improbable-research/keanu/keanu-docs/docs/data-io.md

 cString,3
 ```

-The CSV can be loaded as a Java object by
+The CSV can be loaded as alpha Java object by

 ```java
 List<MyClass> myPojos = ReadCsv.fromFile("some/file/path")